31 August 2020 by Shahriar Lahouti. Last update 7 February, 2023.

 - In acute RV pressure or volume overload states, dilatation of the RV shifts the interventricular septum toward the left.

-- As a consequence, the LV distensibility during diastole is impaired which potentially leads to a ↓LV preload, or low cardiac output states.
+- As a consequence, the LV distensibility during diastole is impaired which potentially leads to an ↓LV preload or low cardiac output state.

-With each inspiration, the small change in intrapleural pressure (more negative pressure) leads to significant increase in venous return, RV preload and consequently RV cardiac output.8
+With each inspiration, the small change in intrapleural pressure (more negative pressure) leads to a significant increase in venous return, RV preload, and consequently RV cardiac output.8

 - During positive pressure ventilation, as the mean airway pressure is increased, there is a fall in RV cardiac output due to two factors; reduced venous return and secondly worsening RV systolic function (this explains the afterload dependency of the RV contractile performance).

 - That is to say, when the lungs are under pressure, the heart is under pressure too as illustrated below.

 Why is it so crucial to understand the RV perfusion principle?